+(6) Shares subject to the option vest in 48 equal monthly installments beginning on February 28, 2020, subject to continued service to the Company.

-Shares subject to the option vest in 48 equal monthly installments beginning on August 28, 2020, subject to continued service to the Company.
-(8)
+(7) Shares subject to the option vest in 48 equal monthly installments beginning on August 28, 2020, subject to continued service to the Company.

 Shares subject to the option vest in 48 equal monthly installments beginning on October 11, 2020, subject to continued service to the Company.
 The shares were acquired pursuant to a restricted stock award and vest in 11 equal monthly installments beginning on January 31, 2021, subject to continued service to the Company.
-(9) The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to continued service to the Company.
-One-(10)
+The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to continued service to the Company.
+(9) (10)fourth of the shares underlying the option vested on March 6, 2020, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company.

-fourth of the shares underlying the option vested on March 6, 2020, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company.
-(11) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
-One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company.

-(12) Mr. McClellan resigned from our board of directors in September 2020.

-- (13) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
+- (11) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
+One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company. - (12) Mr. McClellan resigned from our board of directors in September 2020.
+(13) The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
 113,012 of the shares underlying the option vested on September 1, 2020, and 1/48th of the shares vest monthly thereafter, subject to continued service to the Company. - (14) The shares underlying the option were fully vested as of September 1, 2020. - (15) The shares are held of record by Strong Bridge LLC (Strong Bridge) for which Mr. McGuire serves as an operating manager.
-The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company.
-(16) The shares were held of record by Strong Bridge LLC (Strong Bridge) for which Mr. McGuire's continued service to the Company.
-(17) The shares were held of record by Strong Bridge LLC (Strong Bridge) for which Mr. McGuire's continued service to the Company. - (16) The shares are held of record by Strong Bridge.
+The shares were acquired pursuant to a restricted stock award and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company. - (16) The shares are held of record by Strong Bridge.
 The shares were acquired pursuant to an early exercise provision and vest in 13 equal monthly installments beginning on January 31, 2021, subject to Mr. McGuire's continued service to the Company. - (17) The option is held of record by Strong Bridge.
 The shares underlying the option are subject to an early exercise provision and are immediately exercisable.
 One-fourth of the shares underlying the option vested on March 23, 2019, and 1/48th of the shares vest monthly thereafter, subject to Mr. McGuire's continued service to the Company.